Su-ok/Automatic-Attendance-System/README.md

 # NOte:
-- Can refer to main branch or [here](https://github.com/Su-ok/Automatic-Attendance-System) for better understanding of the project
+- Should refer to main branch or [here](https://github.com/Su-ok/Automatic-Attendance-System) for better understanding of the project

 # Automatic Attendance System using Face Recognition